Fire Department>

 Fire Safety Tips

-January has marked as a busy beginning for the Centre Hastings Fire Department in 2025, with numerous incidents concerning carbon dioxide.
-As the temperatures drop and we spend more time indoors, the risk of carbon dioxide exposure increases, making it crucial for everyone to be aware of the potential dangers.
+January has marked as a busy beginning for the Centre Hastings Fire Department in 2025, with numerous incidents concerning carbon monoxide.
+As the temperatures drop and we spend more time indoors, the risk of carbon monoxide exposure increases, making it crucial for everyone to be aware of the potential dangers.

-Carbon dioxide is a colorless, odorless gas that can be produced by various household appliances, such as furnaces, water heaters, and stoves, especially if they are not functioning properly or are poorly ventilated.
-In high concentrations, carbon dioxide can lead to serious health issues, including headaches, dizziness, confusion, and in extreme cases, it can be life-threatening.
+Carbon monoxide is a colorless, odorless gas that can be produced by various household appliances, such as furnaces, water heaters, and stoves, especially if they are not functioning properly or are poorly ventilated.
+In high concentrations, carbon monoxide can lead to serious health issues, including headaches, dizziness, confusion, and in extreme cases, it can be life-threatening.

 To ensure the safety of you and your families during these colder months, we wish to offer some valuable advice: